Food Hussy Recipes » Copycat

 Copycat Raising Cane's Sauce

+• Is Raising Cane’s sauce vegetarian?
 Raising Cane’s sauce can be vegetarian but not vegan or dairy free.
 It’s made with mayo, ketchup, Worcestershire sauce (this can be vegetarian or not), hot sauce, garlic, Lawry’s seasoned salt and black pepper.
-And let’s remember – most of the time you’re eating it on CHICKEN!
-Hahahaha!
+And keep in mind – it’s best paired with chicken!

+• Does this sauce need to be refrigerated?
 Yes – because of the mayo, Cane’s sauce does need to be refrigerated.
 Store in an airtight container for up to 3 weeks.
 I just make small batches as I go.
-I prefer these glass food storage containers.
+I prefer these mason jars.

 Copycat Raising Cane's Sauce